 Thankfully, they aren’t the least bit gooey making them perfect for a fancy holiday cookie tray or a simple lunch box treat.

-I figured out it’s IMPORTANT to get the tiny lumps out of brown sugar before you add it to this recipe.
-Because I thought I didn’t have time for such foolishness, a few sub-centimeter, hard nuggets of brown sugar melted in the finished product leaving a moth-eaten appearance.
+Turns out that it’s IMPORTANT to get the tiny lumps out of brown sugar before you add it to this recipe.
+I thought I didn’t have time for such foolishness.
+As a result, a few sub-centimeter, hard nuggets of brown sugar melted in the finished product leaving a moth-eaten appearance.

 Don’t worry–no bars were wasted as the taste was not affected in any way.